huangshu91/Isometric-Emblem/README.md

 	InputState.
 Add inputstate of "attacking" so that no commands are accepted while the attack is being resolved.
 For now, instantly resolve it in one update.

+	Movement.
+Need to use A* to find the path that the unit should travel.
+Add arrow to show.
+Double check movement modifiers such as different terrain or impassable terrain affect my current method.

 FUTURE:

 	Mouse control scheme (point in polygon)
 	Font manager if more than one font is used. (including same font different sizes?)

+	Features:
+	Formation - Stand United (positional bonuses)
+	Titles - (bonuses for unit achievements)
+	Rewards - (bonuses for objectives in stage)

 NOTES: